hbirchtree/coffeecutie/examples/blam/cblam-testing/README.md

 # Rendering of Blam maps

-Initial rendering, lots of wrong indexes:

 ![](update1.png)
+Initial rendering, lots of wrong indexes everywhere.
+Unplayable framerates when rendering terrain.

+![](update2.png)

 Somewhat better, missing scenery, not handling multiple BSPs correctly:

-![](update2.png)
+![](update3.png)

 Loading scenery, figuring out that they use `GL_TRIANGLE_STRIP` for rendering.
 Notice the holes in the tree:

-![](update3.png)

-Loading all scenery correctly, loads an entire level with poor performance (missing batching for scenery)

 ![](update4.png)

+Loading all scenery correctly, loads an entire level with poor performance for rendering scenery, as each piece of scenery is a drawcall.

+![](update5.png)

 Rendering the entirety of 343 Guilty Spark, including scenery at nice framerates when using batching.
-Also places matrices for scenery in a shader storage buffer.
+Also places matrices for scenery in a shader storage buffer to allow batching at all.

-![](update5.png)

 # Significant values